Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Introduction

 \section{Introduction}

-Institutions affect economic performance in both direct and indirect ways.
-The direct effects of property rights and contracting institutions have been attracting much attention and there is now a large body of literature suggesting their primary role in long-run growth \citep[e.g.,][]{North:91,Acemoglu:Johnson:05,besley2010property,acemoglu2014institutions}.
-At the same time, institutions affect social norms such as trust, preferences on social policies, and giving behavior, which may subsequently influence economic performance \citep[e.g.,][]{Goodbye-Lenin,GSZ:04,GSZ:08,KCLLC}.
-Competitiveness, that is, an inclination toward competition, is a social norm that may vary across different institutions.
-In this paper, we ask the following questions: would growing up within distinct institutional environments affect the development of competitiveness?; if it is such a case, what is a factor that generates such a difference?

-Answering these questions generates two critical challenges.
-First, it is difficult to find comparable groups of people who were exposed to different institutions.
-This is due to the fact that people with different institutional backgrounds are also different in many other regards.
+Competitiveness, defined as the willingness to engage in competitions, is an important trait for success in a capitalist society.
+It can be heterogeneous across different individuals because they grew up in different environments and/or because they have different individual characteristics that could also be affected by where they grew up.
+In this paper, we ask the following questions: \begin{itemize} \item Would growing up within distinct environments affect competitiveness? \item If it is such a case, what is a factor that leads to such a difference? \end{itemize} Answering these questions generates two critical challenges.
+First, it is difficult to find comparable groups of people who were exposed to different environments.
+This is due to the fact that people with different backgrounds are also different in many other regards.
 Second, we need to define and measure competitiveness quantitatively.

-In our study, we attempt to overcome the first challenge by comparing three Korean groups in South Korea, born and raised in three countries with distinct institutional environments: South Korea, North Korea, and China.
+In our study, we attempt to overcome the first challenge by comparing three Korean groups in South Korea, born and raised in three countries with distinct environments: South Korea, North Korea, and China.
 These three groups are ethnically identical, possess the same historical origin, use a common language, and currently live in South Korea.
 However, their origin countries are starkly different.
 South Korea is the country based on a market economy and democracy, while North Korea is based on a centrally planned economy and dictatorship.
 China is politically a one-party communist country but economically based on a market economy.